-CLRF was founded by Professor Kåre Larsson (b.
-1937), Lund University and Dr.h.c.
-Gunnar Sandberg (1924-2007), GS Development, Malmö.
-Kåre Larsson is a world-leading expert on lipid structure and assembly with seminal work on fat crystallization and cubic liquid crystalline lipid phases.
+CLRF was founded by Professor Kåre Larsson (1937-2018), Lund University and Dr.h.c.
+Gunnar Sandberg (1923-2007), GS Development, Malmö.
+Kåre Larsson was a world-leading expert on lipid structure and assembly with seminal work on fat crystallization and cubic liquid crystalline lipid phases.
 Gunnar Sandberg was a Swedish entrepreneur, who founded Electro-Sandberg, a major electric installation company in southern Sweden, and he later became involved in many forward-looking and innovative companies.
 Their collaboration began in the late 1980’s, with Kåre Larsson’s pioneering scientific discovery of cubic lipid liquid crystalline nanoparticles – Cubosomes, which applications were to be commercialized by Camurus AB.
 Today Camurus AB has emerged as one of Sweden’s leading life-science companies, listed on Nasdaq The Nasdaq Stockholm (MidCap) under the ticker “CAMX”.

 Kåre at the left, Gunnar at the right.
 Picture taken in 1997.